 Octavio Pérez Maqueo received his PhD degree from the Instituto de Ecología, A.C. in Mexico, where he presently works as a researcher.

 Simon Willcock is a Lecturer in Environmental Geography at Bangor University, United Kingdom.
-His research interests focus on the interaction between people and nature; including monitoring, modeling and mapping natural resources and their use to help achieve sustainable use, with a particular focus on African tropical forests, food security and migration.
+His research interests focus on the interaction between people and nature; including monitoring, modelling and mapping natural resources and their use to help achieve sustainable use, with a particular focus on African tropical forests, food security and migration.

 Tarik Fissaa worked as a Postdoctoral researcher and programmer at the Basque Center for Climate Change (BC3).
 He received a Master degree in Computer Science and Telecommunications from the Faculty of Science Rabat, Morocco in 2011 and a PhD from ENSIAS Engineering School in 2018, University of Rabat, Morocco.
-He was a research and teaching assistant at the university of Rabat.
-His research interests include Context Aware Systems, semantic web and AI.
+He was a research and teaching assistant at the University of Rabat.
+His research interests include Context-Aware Systems, semantic web and AI.

-Unai Álvarez worked as a Postdoctoral researcher at the Basque Center for Climate Change (BC3), with a project for applying the knowledge of networks and complex systems in the study of socio-ecological phenomena.
+Unai Álvarez worked as a Postdoctoral Researcher at the Basque Center for Climate Change (BC3), with a project for applying the knowledge of networks and complex systems in the study of socio-ecological phenomena.
 He obtained his degree in Physics in 2011, and a Masters degree in Theoretical Physics in 2012.
 After the formation period, he started doing research in Quantum Information, the field where he got the PhD in 2016.